-Halloween is known to be a gory and frightful night, and for some individuals, all it takes is needles and blood to make them pass out.
-Some brave souls found the courage in themselves to donate blood for the Red Cross this fall.
+Halloween is a gory and frightful night, and for some individuals, all it takes is needles and blood to make them pass out.
+But some brave souls found the courage to donate blood for the Red Cross this fall.

-The Red Cross blood drive has been a long-standing yearly event at Beaverton High and has always received a large crowd.
-Students part of the district’s health career program worked alongside Red Cross workers to draw blood.
+The Red Cross blood drive is a long-standing yearly event at Beaverton High and has always received a large crowd.
+Students in the Beaverton School District’s Health Careers program worked alongside Red Cross workers to draw blood.

-This year, there were many students donating blood for the first time.
-Robert McKizzie, junior, talks about how he felt to be a donor, “[Donating was] exhilarating because it was exciting at the same time it was also kind of terrifying because I don’t get needles poked into me casually like they did it”.
-McKizzie had a positive experience and said he would donate again when the chance came around.
+This year, many students donated blood for the first time. “[Donating was] exhilarating because it was exciting,” said junior Robert McKizzie.
+“At the same time, it was also kind of terrifying because I don’t get needles poked into me casually like they did it.”
+McKizzie said he would donate again when the chance came around.

 Other students have reported issues regarding donating that correlate with lack of organization of the event.
 Besides the need for an improvement in communication with donors, students at Beaverton were happy to be part of the Red Cross donations.